AKFA - Adelaide Kite Flyers Association. Every second Sunday of the month is a Fly Day when - weather permitting - members meet to fly kites.

 Having found a good open

 location down on the sand, we set up the Peter Powell MkIII.
-The very
+This was the very

 latest version of the amazingly successful original which shot to